alexfrf/scouting-profiler-v1.0/README.md

 In the following lines, we will explain the technical procedures that were carried out, from the extraction of the necessary data to the deployment of the application in the Streamlit cloud.
 We will also detail the scripts and functions used in each step.
 The structure of this explanation is as follows:

 - **SOURCE DATA: Content and Treatment (Extraction, Import and Transformation)**
-     - Instant Data
+     - WYSCOUT Data
-     - Transfermark data
+     - Transfermarkt data
      - Cleaning and treatment of tables + auxiliary functions